VIES Uptime Monitor

 Avatcado fronts VIES (and HMRC, Swiss BFS UID Register, Norwegian Brรธnnรธysund, and Australian ABR) with three resilience layers:

-- A regional cache that serves recent valid results within a 24-hour TTL.
+- A regional cache that serves recent valid results within a 25-day TTL.
 Every cached response carries the original VIES consultation number so the caller retains audit evidence with no behavioural difference from a live lookup.

 The result: Avatcado's API stays responsive even when individual member-state backends fail.
 Validation requests continue to return predictable, machine-readable responses with full audit metadata.